Bruno Kreisky: Legacy

 Today, Kreisky's chancellorship is the subject of both controversy and nostalgia.
 Many of his former supporters see in Kreisky the last socialist of the old school and look back admiringly at an era when the standard of living was noticeably rising, when the welfare state was in full swing and when, by means of a state-funded programme promoting equality of opportunity, working class children were encouraged to stay on at school and eventually receive higher education.
 All this resulted in a decade of prosperity and optimism about the future.
+Critics of the modern SPÖ who believe the party has abandoned its historic principles have used the phrase "Kreisky, schau oba!".

 Conservatives criticise Kreisky's policy of deficit spending, expressed in his famous comment during the 1979 election campaign that he preferred that the state run up high debts rather than see people become unemployed.
 They hold Kreisky responsible for Austria's subsequent economic difficulties.

-Despite this criticism, Kreisky did much to transform Austria during his time in office, with considerable improvements in working conditions, a dramatic rise in the average standard of living, and a significant expansion of the welfare state, and arguably remains the most successful socialist Chancellor of Austria.
+Despite this criticism, Kreisky did much to transform Austria during his time in office, with considerable improvements in working conditions, a dramatic rise in the average standard of living, and a significant expansion of the welfare state.